sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 # payleven mPOS SDK

-This project provides an Android API to communicate with the payleven Chip & PIN card reader in order to accept debit and credit card payments.
-Learn more about the Chip & PIN card reader and payment options on one of payleven's regional [websites](https://payleven.com/).
+This project provides an Android API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader in order to accept debit and credit card payments.
+Learn more aon one of payleven's country [websites](https://payleven.com/).
-The payleven mPOS SDK provides an API to process refund payments starting from version 1.2.0.
+The payleven mPOS SDK also provides an API to process refund payments (from version 1.1.0).
 Additionally, the SDK issues a receipt image of sale and refund payments that contains the bare minimum of receipt details.
-Please keep in mind to extend the image with the merchants name, address and a respective receipt ID.
-In case you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.
+Please remember to extend the image with the merchants name, address and a respective receipt ID.
+If you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.

 ### Prerequisites
 1. Register on one of payleven's regional [websites](https://payleven.com/) in order to get personal merchant account and a card reader.
 2. Request an API key by registering at the [payleven developer page](https://service.payleven.com/uk/developer) for the mPOS SDK.
 3. System requirements: Android API 14 or later for both mPOS SDK and the mPOS Sample App.
-4. The payleven Classic (Chip & PIN) terminal. payleven’s Plus (NFC) terminal is not yet compatible.
+4. A payleven card reader, Classic or Plus.

 ### Table of Contents
 * [Installation](#installation)